pdtouch/tripal_doc/docs/dev_guide/deprecations.rst

   }

-Which would be the equivalent of the following Chado Query:
+Which would be the equivalent of the following Chado SQL Query:

 .. code-block:: sql